 And, here’s a tip: If you’re experiencing deficiency symptoms, the best test is a urine MMA—not serum B12 level).

 How much vitamin B12 should be taken at different stages of life?
-This chart may be useful:
+Check out my videos The Optimal Vitamin B12 Dosage for Adults and The Optimal Vitamin B12 Dosage for Kids, Pregnancy, and Seniors which go into detail.
+This chart may be useful as an overview:

 What Are The Symptoms of Vitamin B12 Deficiency?